 Interest Rate Risk - Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 ACE's investment policy does not place a limit on the amount that may be invested in any one maturity category.
+ACE's investment policy limits the investment term to a maximum of two years.
 The money market mutual funds are presented as an investment with a maturity of less than one year because they are redeemable in full immediately.